 With scuba diving in tropical colourful reefs, I think wreck diving should come next on the list of reasons why people dream of becoming scuba divers.
 The legends of famous ships and their hidden treasures are often the reasons to explore these historic artificial reefs.
 Whether you are passionate by the history of the ships, or you just love the challenge of scuba diving through a complex structure, wreck diving requires more focus and knowledge than a casual swim over a reef.
-As I went wreck diving in Malta, doing my specialty there sounded like an excellent idea!
+As Malta is famous for its shipwrecks, doing my specialty there while diving Malta sounded like an excellent idea!

 Why doing a wreck diving speciality ?

 Since my divemaster training in May 2013, I hadn’t been back to a scuba diving course.
 Yes, even a divemaster needs to be back to training once in a while!
 In three years, I learnt a few more things by doing, but spending 2 days with an instructor to tune up my skills sounded like an excellent idea.
 A year after my divemaster training, I moved to Scotland, one of the best cold-water diving destinations in the world for wreck diving.
 Scapa Flow and the Sound of Mull made me fall for wreck diving.
 However, I was always dealing with the same constraint: no wreck penetration!
 Why you may ask, after all, I’m a divemaster?
 Actually not.
 I am still surprised to hear people asking me if such as if I can dive at any depth.
 No, the limit of recreational scuba diving is still 40m (with a deep speciality).
 Same rules apply even for divemasters and instructors.